 Health professionals play an important role in smoking cessation.
 Supporting smokers to quit is an activity for the whole health care system and should be integrated into as many settings as possible, including hospitals, health services and community settings.
 Health professionals can be very effective in encouraging and supporting people to quit smoking regardless of their professional discipline.

-The policy bans the use of cigarettes and other tobacco smoking products in NSW properties such as buildings, grounds and vehicles.
+The policy bans the use of cigarettes, electronic cigarettes (e-cigarettes), and other tobacco smoking products in NSW properties such as buildings, grounds and vehicles.
 The policy also mandates that all clients/patients to NSW Health facilities are asked about their smoking status and those who smoke are supported to manage their nicotine dependence while in hospital and at discharge.

 The following guidelines and resources will assist health professionals to confidently provide evidence-based management of nicotine dependence and smoking cessation for their clients/patients.